TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 ### How Tyk MDCB Works

-Tyk MDCB creates a bridge between a configuration source (MongoDB and a centralised Redis DB) and multiple Tyk Gateway instances, this bridge provides API Definitions, Policy definitions and Organization (Tenant) rate limits, as well as acting as a data sink for all analytics data gathered by slaved Tyk Gateways.
+Tyk MDCB creates a bridge between a configuration source (MongoDB and a centralised Redis DB) and multiple Tyk Gateway instances, this bridge provides API Definitions, Policy definitions and Organization (Tenant) rate limits, as well as acting as a data sink for all analytics data gathered by workers Tyk Gateways.

 The communication between instances works through a compressed RPC TCP tunnel between the gateway and MDCB, it is incredibly fast and can handle 10,000's of transactions per second.